reinert/requestor/README.md

 ```

 When our customized retry policy contains state that should not be shared among different requests,
-we must o register it with a Provider instead.
+we must register it with a Provider instead.

 ```java
 // register a Provider of our custom retry policy